nytimes/backbone.stickit/README.md

 Removes event bindings from all models.
 Optionally, a model can be passed in which will remove events for the given model and its corresponding bindings configuration only.
 Unbinding will be taken care of automatically in `view.remove()`, but if you want to unbind early, use this.

+For each model that is unbound a `stickit:unstuck` event will be triggered.

 ## Bindings

 The `view.bindings` is a hash of jQuery or Zepto selector keys with binding configuration values.
 Similar to the callback definitions configured in `view.events`, bindings callbacks can be defined as the name of a method on the view or a direct function body.